 - Being invited by a preeminent ADHD expert, Russell Barkley, PhD, to write the first-ever chapter on couple therapy for his “gold standard” clinical guide, Attention-Deficit Hyperactivity Disorder: A Handbook for Diagnosis and Treatment.

 - Being asked to produce for Routledge Press the first clinical guide for treating ADHD-challenged couples: Adult ADHD-Focused Couple Therapy: Clinical Interventions, with esteemed ADHD authority Arthur L. Robin, PhD.

 - By invitation, speaking at international high-level ADHD conferences

-ADHD Roller Coaster Blog Mission
+ADHD Roller Coaster Blog: Bridging the Gaps

 Everything that affects people with ADHD concerns me.
 “ADHD Relationship” issues don’t operate in a vacuum.
 Everything that affects the ADHD partner affects everyone else in their sphere.